This page may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

-- Aluminium lip balm pots (recipe makes 3-4)
+- Or Aluminum lip balm pots (recipe makes 3-4)

-* If you have an allergy to almonds use another light liquid oil like grapeseed oil or sunflower oil.
-Also, I opted to infuse my oil with chamomile flowers which is entirely optional for this recipe.
-Chamomile has natural anti-inflammatory and antibacterial properties which make it great for damaged skin (think sunburn, chapped lips, or recovering from cold sores).
-To create an oil infusion visit this page for more info.
-In this recipe I cold-oil-infused 120g of sweet almond oil with 2 teaspoons of dried chamomile flowers.
+- * If you are allergic to almonds, use another light liquid oil like grapeseed or sunflower oil.
+Also, I infused my sweet almond oil with chamomile, which is entirely optional for this recipe.
+Chamomile has natural anti-inflammatory and antibacterial properties, making it great for damaged skin (think sunburn, chapped lips, or recovering from cold sores).
+In this recipe, I made a homemade infused oil with 120g of sweet almond oil with two teaspoons of dried chamomile flowers.

-** Do not use vanilla flavoring meant for cooking.
-It’s water based and will just separate in your recipe.
+- ** Do not use vanilla flavoring meant for cooking.
+It’s water-based and will separate in your recipe.
 Oil and water don’t mix!

-Place the beeswax, cocoa butter, and sweet almond oil into a a small pan – if you have one with a sauce-pouring spout then even better!
-Melt the oils gently using the double-boiler method: float the pan with oils inside a pan filled with boiling water.
-This insures that the oils melt evenly and don’t get too hot.
+Place the beeswax, cocoa butter, and sweet almond oil into a small pan – if you have one with a sauce-pouring spout, then even better.
+Melt the oils completely using the double-boiler method: float the pan with oils inside a pan filled with boiling water.
+This ensures that the oils melt evenly but don’t get too hot.

-Add the flavor oil and vitamin e oil and stir well.
-When I make lip balms I use a bamboo skewer to mix since it doesn’t pick up too much of the oil.
-Put a cold spoon in the oil and a lot of the lip balm will ‘stick’ to it when you take the spoon out.
+Add the optional flavor oil and vitamin E and stir well.
+When I make lip balms, I use a bamboo skewer to stir with since it doesn’t pick up too much oil.
+Put a cold spoon in the oil, and a lot of the lip balm will ‘stick’ to it when you take the spoon out.